avan-dam/CPP/README.md

 make
 ```

-Subjects are included in each module
+Subjects are included in each module.
+The notes container as for personal use, and helped me understand the content.

 All modules passed with 100/100